Resources created for your community to come together and discuss solutions to challenges families with infants and toddlers are facing today.

 - Poverty is the single greatest threat to a child’s well-being.

 - Increasing access to available federal and state benefits—such as expanding eligibility for Child Tax Credit—will ensure more families succeed.

 The questions and prompts below are just a starting point for your discussion.
 We hope that coming together as a community with different experiences and backgrounds will prompt a rich discussion diving deeper into existing disparities across the early learning and care system and identifying solutions for reaching more infants and toddlers.

 - What is the availability of child care for infants and toddlers in your area?

-- How has the COVID-19 pandemic impacted child care in your area?
+- How has the COVID-19 pandemic impacted child care programs in your area?

 - What impact does child care play in our community as a whole?

 - How do families with infants and toddlers have impact or influence on your community's businesses/economy?